zhangmeishan/DepSAWR/README.md

 - [ ] Machine Translation
     -  [ ] Codes for our NAACL 2019 paper (updates): Syntax-Enhanced Neural Machine Translation with Syntax-Aware Word Representations.

-We will add detailed descriptions as well as related datasets soonly to faciliate future research studies.
+We will add detailed descriptions as well as related datasets soonly to facilitate future research studies.